-Their flocks by night,

-All seated on the ground,
+HILE shepherds watched their flocks by night, All seated on the ground,

 The angel of the Lord came down,

 And glory shone around.

 'Fear not,' said he (for mighty dread Had seized their troubled mind); 'Glad tidings of great joy I bring To you and all mankind.'